mmatyas/openblok/external/README.md

-This directory contains `git subtree`s.
-They were added like this:
+This directory contains `git subtree`s and header-only libs.
+The `git subtree`s were added like this:

 ```sh
 # from the project root